 “And I also thank my God, yea, my great God, that he hath granted unto us that we might repent of these things, and also that he hath forgiven us of those our many sins and murders which we have committed, and taken away the guilt from our hearts, through the merits of his Son.

 And now behold, my brethren, since it has been all that we could do (as we were the most lost of all mankind) to repent of all our sins and the many murders which we have committed, and to get God to take them away from our hearts, for it was all we could do to repent sufficiently before God that he would take away our stain—” (Alma 24:10-11)

 Here we note the use of the phrase “all we could do” once again but in reference to repentance.
-We are saved by grace after all we can do, or, in other words, we are saved by grace after we repent, but how do we repent?
-What is involved in the repentance process?

 The Baptism of Repentance